EXPLORE THE

 Legislative session begins January 25, 2025.
 Visit this website to stay-up-to-date on Oregon beaver policy.

-Landowners Living With Beaver Grant Program Fund
+HB3143 (OR): Landowners Living with Beaver Grant Program Fund

 The Act allows agencies to award moneys under a grant program related to living with beavers on private land.
 The Act directs an agency and a committee to report on the grant program.
 The Act gives moneys to the agency for the grant program.
 The Act goes into effect on the 91st day after the 2025 session ends.